-Let’s face it; while a beautiful bathroom would look extremely welcoming, it does involve a lot of planning.
+Let’s face it; while a beautiful bathroom would look highly welcoming, it does involve a lot of planning.
 And that is where we come in.

-Bathroom renovations may involve structural changes, and you might also want to include newer technologies.
-There are sleeker tubs, better shower cabins, glass wall separators, holders, and cabinets that can be installed.
+Undertaking bathroom renovations may involve structural changes, and you might also want to include newer technologies.
+There are sleeker tubs, better shower cabins, glass wall separators, holders, and cabinets that you can install.
 Then, you might want to add more plug sockets for warming towel racks and your straighteners and curlers.

-The entire process will not only involve planning but will also involve visiting multiple shops and talking to professionals.
-You also might want to get samples of tiles and colours that you like so as to make a better decision.
+The entire process will involve planning and visiting multiple shops and talking to professionals.
+You also might want to get samples of tiles and colours that you like to make a better decision.

-And to make the process easier, we have discussed the steps in detail, which should make planning your bathroom renovation simpler.
+And to make the process easier, we have discussed the steps in detail, which should simplify planning your bathroom renovation.
 So, dive in!